Wonder Woman Movie Gets Official Sequel Announcement– It’s Coming!

 — Only Film Media (@OnlyFilmMedia) July 22, 2017

-‘[Patty] She did come to me, and at the time I was either working on something or I don’t know.
-There was a reason I couldn’t do it.’
+“[Patty] She did come to me, and at the time I was either working on something or I don’t know.
+There was a reason I couldn’t do it.”

 But even though we didn’t see her strap on the leather in Wonder Woman, we can still look forward to seeing the South African actress kick butt in Atomic Blonde.
 Maybe we’ll see her in the sequel.